Imad Wasim

 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 In March 2019, he captained the Pakistan One Day International (ODI) team for the first time.
+On 24 November 2023, Imad announced his retirement from all forms of international cricket.
+But on 23 March 2024, he withdrew his retirement from International cricket for 2024 ICC Men's T20 World Cup.
+On 24 May 2024 Imad was named in Pakistan squad for 2024 ICC Men's T20 World Cup.
+He had the best Economy rate for Pakistan of 4.00 in 2024 ICC Men's T20 World Cup.
+He again announced his retirement from international cricket in December 2024.

 Early and personal life

 Wasim was born in Swansea, Wales.
-His father briefly worked in the UK as an engineer.
-Wasim's parents moved to Pakistan when he was at a very early age, and he consequently played all first-class cricket there.
+His father briefly worked in England as an engineer.
+Wasim's parents moved to Pakistan when he was at a very early age, Wasim growing up in Islamabad, and he consequently played all first-class cricket there.
 He was studying medicine before his career in cricket, but quit when he got a chance to play for the under-19 Pakistan team.

 In August 2019, Wasim married Sannia Ashfaq at the Shah Faisal Mosque in Islamabad.

+The couple had their first child, a daughter, in 2021.
+Their second child, a son, was born in 2022.